-In an effort to improve quality of life for current and future generations of Texas Panhandle residents, Amarillo Area Foundation is using a data-informed approach to address early childhood literacy (with a 2-generation approach) and college enrollment/workforce alignment.
+In an effort to improve quality of life for current and future generations of Texas Panhandle residents, Amarillo Area Foundation is using a data-informed approach to address early childhood literacy using 2-generation solutions and college enrollment/workforce alignment.
+What are “two-generation solutions”?
+This means impacting the current generation to then affect the course of the immediate generation that follows.

 Below is a summary of some of the data that assisted in identifying these needs and that will be used to inform what strategies we deploy in addressing them.